sidameel/WeatherWalls/docs/theming.md

 ### Files

-At this moment (Version 3.0) every theme comes with 19 image files (18 for weather conditions and 1 for sunrise/sunset effect) and in case you want to submit your theme to the WeatherWalls project, your theme should too.
+At this moment (Version 3.0/Version 4.0 Beta) every theme comes with 19 image files (18 for weather conditions and 1 for sunrise/sunset effect) and in case you want to submit your theme to the WeatherWalls project, your theme should too.
 It is required that your images are **at least 1284x2278 pixels at 300ppi**.

 Naming the images are important and these should be included in your theme: